acro5piano/sway-remap/README.md

 # Motivation

 Sway and Wayland is awesome.
-It brings lots of benefit to Linux desktop environment.
+It brings lots of benefits to Linux desktop environment.

-When I was using X desktop envionment, there is an awesome tool called `xremap` which remap keys **based on current focused application**.
+When I was using X desktop envionment, there is an awesome tool called `xremap` which remap keys **based on the current focused application**.

 https://github.com/k0kubun/xremap